 In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets.

 There are no required aspects of an SPE in securitisation in Hong Kong.
-An SPE is typically structured as an orphan entity and usually a limited liability company, with its share capital being held by a charitable trust.
+An SPE is typically structured as an orphan entity and usually a limited liability company, with its share capital being held by a charitable trust so that the SPE becomes bankruptcy remote.

-Depending on the transaction structure, the transaction parties often seek to incorporate the below aspects when establishing the SPE.
+Depending on the transaction structure, the transaction parties often seek to incorporate the following aspects when establishing the SPE.

 Under such structure, the originator normally will not be able to exercise influence or control over the SPE.